mighty-gerbils/gerbil/doc/reference/std/actor.md

  actor-server: (srv (current-actor-server)))
 ```

-Shutdown the (part of the) ensemble managed by a specific supervisor
+Shutdown the (part of the) ensemble managed by a specific supervisor.

 ### ensemble-restart!
 ```